What is Journal in Accounting?

-Journal in accounting is named as the book of original entry.
-It’s called the book of original entry because if any financial transaction occurs, the accountant of a company would first record the transaction in the journal.
-That’s why a journal in accounting is critical for anyone to understand.
+Journal of accounting is named as the book of original entry.
+It’s called the book of original entry because if any financial transaction occurs, the company's accountant would first record the transaction in the journal.
+That's why a journal in accounting is critical for anyone to understand.
 No matter who you are, a would-be accountant, a finance enthusiast, or an investor who would like to understand the inherent transactions of a company, you need to know how to pass a journal entry before anything else.

 Double-entry system

 The double entry system is the system that is used to record entry in the journal.
 Let’s understand what double entry system is.
 The double entry system is a system that has two parts – debit and credit.
-If you know what a debit and what a credit are, you would be able to understand the entire financial accounting quite effectively.
+If you know what a debit and a credit are, you would understand the entire financial accounting quite effectively.

 - Debit the account when assets and expenses increase.